Consumer Information and Complaint Report Form

 How to file a complaint about a nurse or nursing assistant.

 If you have a concern about your nursing care, the board of nursing wants to hear from you.
 Remember, it’s your health that’s at stake.
-To help the board investigate your complaint, you may complete and mail the online complaint form by clicking one of the "Complaint Report Form" links above.
-Or if you prefer, you may mail a signed letter that contains the information listed below (to the best of your ability).
-The board can only accept a written complaint signed by the person making it.
+To help the board investigate your complaint, you may submit a complaint using our complaint portal.
+The link to the portal is located on the top of this page.

 Toll-Free Consumer Hot Line